AMT Leif Ericson Galactic Cruiser and U.F.O Mystery Ship

 The AMT U.F.O.
 Mystery Ship was released in the early to mid 1970s.
 The Mystery Ship was the Leif Ericson molded in "glow in the dark" plastic, but it lacked the chrome plated and clear parts, the record, decals, short story and lighting kit.

-As a result of all the missing parts, the UFO (also known as the "GID LE" - Glow In the Dark Leif Ericson) has an unfinished look to it.
+Because of the missing parts, the UFO (also known as the "GID LE" - Glow In the Dark Leif Ericson) has an unfinished look to it.

-The model pictured below shows a built-up UFO Mystery Ship that I bought on the Internet.
+The model pictured below shows a built-up UFO Mystery Ship that I bought on the Internet, years ago.
 It had a thick coat of paint and some parts were broken off.
 Still, it was in good shape.
-I've since stripped and disassembled the model, which will eventually be converted to a Leif Ericson.

 There are two versions of the U.F.O Mystery Ship - the original and a "short box" version, with the neck of the ship as a separate piece.
 This was done by modifying the molds.